lchski/lucascherkewski.com/_newsletters/2019-03-17-80-communicating-depth.md

+---
+layout: study--newsletter
+title: 'Communicating depth'
+number: '80'
+date: '2019-03-17 10:25:00'
+published: true
+---

 I recently talked through a tricky situation with coworkers.
 I went to use a favourite slogan—“[Be radical in changing how an organisation works, but incremental in changing what it delivers](https://public.digital/2018/09/28/radical-org-change-incremental-delivery-change/)”—but stopped myself.

 The phrase captured my thought, but paved over nuance.
-It buried the implications of what I meant to say.
+It buried deeper implications.
 It risked misunderstanding.
 Instead, I tried to talk through my thought from different angles, using several sentences instead of one.
 Sometimes, it takes more than a catchy slogan to capture what you mean.

 I remember a conversation I once had with a friend.
 She described the documentation behind each briefing note she writes.
 For example: